robnolen/aws-scaling-threat-detection-workshop/docs/01-environment-setup.md

 ![Stack Complete](./images/01-stack-complete.png)

-You will get an email from SNS asking you to confirm the Subscription. **Confirm the subscription** so you can receive email alerts from AWS services during the Workshop.
-The Email may take 2-3 minutes to arrive, check your spam/junk folder if it doesn’t arrive within that timeframe.
+**Do not forget to check your email**, you will get an email from SNS asking you to confirm the Subscription. **Confirm the subscription** so you can receive email alerts from AWS services during the workshop.
+The email may take 2-3 minutes to arrive, check your spam/junk folder if it doesn’t arrive within that timeframe.

 ## Setup Amazon CloudWatch event rules and automatic response

 The CloudFormation template you just ran created <a href="https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html" target="_blank">CloudWatch Event Rules</a> for alerting and response purposes.
 The steps below will walk you through creating the final rule.
 After this you'll have rules in place to receive email notifications and trigger AWS Lambda functions to respond to threats.

-Below are steps to create this rule through the console but you can also find out more about doing it programmatically by reviewing the <a href="http://docs.aws.amazon.com/guardduty/latest/ug/guardduty_findings_cloudwatch.html" target="_blank">Amazon GuardDuty Documentation</a>.
+Below are steps to create a rule through the console but you can also find out more about doing it programmatically by reviewing the <a href="http://docs.aws.amazon.com/guardduty/latest/ug/guardduty_findings_cloudwatch.html" target="_blank">Amazon GuardDuty Documentation</a>.

 1. Open the <a href="https://us-west-2.console.aws.amazon.com/cloudwatch/home?region=us-west-2" target="_blank">CloudWatch console</a> (us-west-2)
 2. In the navigation pane on the left, under **Events**, click **Rules**